amulyavidhikara/ud036_StarterCode/README.md

 This project is create a website that _displays my favorites movies_ and allows the user to _play the trailer_ for the movies.

+## Prerequisite
+- Python should be installed in your system

 ## Usage

 1. Download zip file of this project